cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 - **Result:** The PPU builds a temporary internal list of up to 16 sprites that are visible on this line.
 If more than 16 sprites are on the line, the additional ones are ignored for this frame.
 This list contains the sprite's X-position, tile index, attributes, and OAM index (for priority).
 - **Status:** The `STAT` register's mode flag (bits 1-0) is set to `10`.

-#### **Mode 3: Drawing Pixels (480 Cycles)**
+#### **Mode 3: Drawing Pixels (960 Cycles)**

 This is the core of the rendering process, where the PPU composes the final color for each of the 240 horizontal pixels on the scanline.
-It processes one pixel every two CPU cycles.
+It processes one pixel every four CPU cycles.

 - **Status:** The `STAT` register mode flag is set to `11`.
 Accessing VRAM, OAM, or CRAM during this mode can cause visual glitches.
 - **The Pixel Pipeline:** For each pixel X from 0 to 239, the PPU performs the following logic: